Recovering From An Emotionally Abusive Relationship

 There are things that we don’t want to happen but have to accept, things we don’t want to know but have to learn, and people we can’t live without but have to let go. ~Author Unknown

-It would seem as if letting go of a relationship with someone who used, abused, exploited, and objectified you, (essentially grieving an abuser who is still alive), whether parent, friend, sibling, partner or spouse, would be a huge relief—a monumental weight off your shoulders.
+One might think that ending a relationship with someone who has exploited and objectified you, whether they are a parent, friend, sibling, partner, or spouse, would provide a deep sense of relief and liberation.—a monumental weight off your shoulders.
 From a logical standpoint, freedom from years of control and oppression should feel good—and it may for a short period of time.

 Whether your abuser leaves you or you leave your abuser, whether you choose measured contact or no contact at all, there will come a time when the relief you initially feel disappears and is replaced by a range of disturbing emotions.